Chinese Painting Consignment

 When you are ready to sell a Chinese painting, Sotheby's specialists are available to help you consign the work for the highest prices at auction.
 Sotheby's offers dedicated sales of classical and modern Chinese art in Hong Kong.

-For Modern Chinese Paintings, our success is fueled by our unchallenged market leadership in the sales of Zhang Daqian works, having set the artist’s world auction record twice in 2011 and in 2016, which stands as the current record.
-Since last year, Sotheby’s established its leadership in selling Wu Guanzhong’s work and continues to set world-records for many modern artists.
-With our devotion to quality and unparalleled expertise, Sotheby’s Chinese painting team has achieved spectacular results for paintings by Zhang Daqian, Wu Guanzhong, Lin Fengmian, Li Keran, Huang Binhong, Qi Baishi, Fu Baoshi, Pu Ru and other greats, often many times over estimates.
+For Modern Chinese Paintings, our success is fueled by our unchallenged market leadership in the sales of Zhang Daqian works, having set the artist’s world auction record repeatedly in 2011, 2016, and mostly recently in our 2022 Spring sale, which stands as the artist’s world auction record and the most valuable Chinese painting ever sold by Sotheby’s.
+With our devotion to quality and unparalleled expertise, Sotheby’s Chinese painting team established its leadership in selling Wu Guanzhong’s work and has achieved spectacular results for artists including Lin Fengmian, Li Keran, Huang Binhong, Qi Baishi, Fu Baoshi, Pu Ru and other greats, often many times over estimates.
+In addition to leading the market for four consecutive years, the department holds the highest annual sell-through rate and highest sale total against estimate for the past six years.

 Classical Chinese Paintings performs strongly on imperial collections and literati calligraphies.
 Sotheby’s achieved world records of two court painters, Qian Weicheng and Yu Xing, and the most valuable painting ever sold in Sotheby’s Asia – Ren Renfa’s Five Drunken Princes Returning on Horseback, plus stellar results for works by Dong Qichang, Zhang Bi, Badashanren, Zhang Wenjing, Yang Shen, Shen Zhou, Wen Zhengming, among others.